Website Navigation for Screen Readers

 30-minute meeting with Deborah

 1. The last date to schedule a review is 5 days before the submission deadline.
-Review meetings scheduled between 1/27 and 2/1 will be declined.
+Booked proposal review meetings taking place between 1/27 and 2/1 will be declined. (see HOUR Proposal Review “Blackout” Policy outlined below) Research resume review meetings may be scheduled up to the submission date as staff availability allows.

 2. You are welcome to request feedback in the form of a marked-up file emailed back to you, instead of scheduling a meeting.
 Note that we will honor these requests as time allows (we cannot guarantee we will have time).